 Setting source filtering to true will only allow IPs that would be routed back down that interface.
-That is the most restrictive setting, and can be useful for restricting customer connections to only originate traffic from their assigned IP addresses.
+That is the most restrictive setting and only really makes sense for a LAN such as a customer connection, rather than a connection to another network, as it would impact any triangular routing.
+Using self is usually safer.